NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/UQ.rst

 SimCenter UQ Engine
 ------------------
 This is an in-house developed UQ engine of SimCenter that accommodates different UQ methods.
-Currently global sensitivity analysis is available:
+Currently the option is limited to global sensitivity analysis:

 .. toctree-filt::
    :maxdepth: 1